Customer referrals are undoubtedly one of the most effective methods of generating new opportunities.

 That means you need to work 10x as hard to earn the positive review.

-By being a partner in the project, rather than a mere provider, you engineer an experience that customers actively want to share.
+By being a partner in their dream project, rather than a mere service provider, you engineer an experience that customers actively want to share.

 Exceeding expectations will only move the needle further toward a positive referral.